duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/installing_duckpan.md

 For more information, please see the (excellent) [Vagrant docs](http://docs.vagrantup.com/).

-## Installing DuckPAN
+## Advanced: Installing DuckPAN Yourself

-**\*\*Note**: You don't need to install DuckPAN if you're using our DuckDuckHack virtual machine or the Vagrant virtual environment.
-It's already installed for you!
+**Note**: You don't need to install DuckPAN if you're using our DuckDuckHack virtual machine or Vagrant.
+It should be already installed for you!

 To install DuckPan, open your terminal and run: